-The decrease in other operating income and expenses between 2020 and 2021 amounted to \$1.0 million and is mainly related to the reversal of provisions for bad debt.
+The increase in other operating income between the years ended December 31, 2020 and 2021 amounted to \$0.9 million and is mainly related to the reversal of provisions for bad debt.
 During the year ended December 31, 2021, other operating income and expenses primarily include a bad debt provision reversal for \$0.5 million.